QR1.4.1. The Processor

 Imagine the quantum computation embedded in space and time.
 Each logic gate now sites at a point in space and time, and the wires represent physical paths along which the quantum bits flow from one point to another.(Lloyd, 1999) p172.

-But could processing create our physical world?
+But could processing create our universe?
 If our universe is virtual, it must be finite, because what is infinite can’t be computed, and the evidence suggests that it is.
 Equally all the laws of physics must be calculable, which again they are.
 An abstract like pi (π) can be infinite as long as it doesn’t represent a physical thing, which it doesn’t.
 So, our universe could be:

 • Calculable: Scientists accept that processing could calculate physical reality based on the Church-Turing thesis, that a finite program can simulate any specifiable output (Tegmark, 2007).
 This is not determinism, as not all definable mathematics is calculable, e.g. an infinite series.
 If our world is specifiable, even probabilistically, in theory a program could output it.
 The idea isn’t that our universe is virtual but that it could be.
 This option would be falsified by a non-computable law of physics but none has ever been found.
 Indeed, our world has an algorithmic simplicity beyond all expectations: